aziz-usenov1/Term-2/README.md

 <hr>

 ## Knime Workflow
-❗️**The comprehensive view of Knime Workflow with necessary `nodes` to execute is provided below:**
+❗️**The comprehensive view of Knime Workflow with necessary `nodes` to execute and info about each block in the workflow is provided below:**

 ![knime](https://github.com/user-attachments/assets/9c19e588-d640-4183-b75b-ae47ff376157)

 ## Hypothesis Analysis

 🔸 **We provide the analysis and outputs of the 4 hypotheses we aimed to test through this KNIME workflow.
-It demonstrates an ETL procedure for all hypotheses to analyze and draw meaningful insights about job trends**
+It demonstrates an ETL procedure for all hypotheses to analyze and draw meaningful insights about job trends.**

 We state the following *<ins>4 hypotheses</ins>*: